 There is also a new requirement for the Secretary of State to make regulations requiring the provision of relationships education to children in primary schools and relationships and sex education to pupils in secondary schools.
-The Secretary of State may also make regulations requiring the provision personal, social, health and economic education (PHSE).
+The Secretary of State may also make regulations regarding the provision of personal, social, health and economic education (PHSE).